 The group has long feared that Iraqi control of the camp would lead to the expulsion of the group to Iran.
 The Iraqi government tried to calm those fears in January 2009 by saying that it would adhere to all international obligations not to do so, but that trust was reduced on July 28, 2009, when Iraq used force to overcome resident resistance to setting up a police post in the camp.
 Eleven residents of the camp were killed.
 Secretary of State Clinton has, on at least two occasions, testified before the House Foreign Affairs Committee (February 25, 2010, and March 1, 2011) that it is the U.S. understanding that adequate food, fuel, and medical supplies are reaching camp residents.
-However, supporters of the group continue to challenge that assertion.
+However, supporters of the group continue to challenge that assertion.9

 The PMOI's fears for Ashraf residents heightened as of July 1, 2010, when the Iraqi Security Forces assumed full physical control over Ashraf.
 That transfer occurred and the U.S. military post near the camp closed, although U.S. forces in Iraq continued to periodically visit the camp to monitor conditions and mentor Iraqi forces there.
 On April 2, 2011, with a U.S. military unit overseeing the rotation, the Iraqi government changed the Iraq Security Forces (ISF) brigade that guards Ashraf, triggering PMOI warnings that the troops might move against Ashraf residents.
 According to a timeline prepared by PMOI supporters in Washington, DC, the U.S. unit departed on April 7.
 Clashes between the Iraqi force and camp residents took place on April 8; U.N.
 High Commissioner for Human Rights Navanethem Pillay largely confirmed PMOI claims that 35 Ashraf residents were killed and that Iraqi forces were at fault.
-The State Department issued a statement attributing the deaths to the actions of Iraq and its military, although noting that the U.S. government may not have had complete facts about what transpired.
-After the clash, Iraqi officials reiterated its commitment to close Ashraf at the end of 2011 (following a scheduled full U.S. withdrawal from Iraq), but said such closing would be done in co-operation with the United Nations and other international organizations.
-On May 16, 2011, the United States offered to help relocate camp residents before Iraq closes it and, in early July 2011, U.S. Ambassador to Iraq Jim Jeffrey called on the Ashraf residents to disband and seek refugee status elsewhere in Iraq as part of a solution, but the group appears to be refusing to take those steps.
+The State Department issued a statement attributing the deaths to the actions of Iraq and its military, although noting that the U.S. government may not have had complete facts about what transpired.10 After the clash, Iraqi officials reiterated its commitment to close Ashraf at the end of 2011 (following a full U.S. withdrawal from Iraq), but said such closing would be done in co-operation with the United Nations and other international organizations.
+On May 16, 2011, the United States offered to help relocate camp residents before Iraq closes it and, in early July 2011, U.S. Ambassador to Iraq Jim Jeffrey called on the Ashraf residents to disband and seek refugee status elsewhere in Iraq as part of a solution.
+The U.N.
+High Commission for Refugees (UNHCR) has declared the residents "asylum seekers" and is seeking to assess each resident in an effort to resettle them elsewhere, but the group says the Iraqi government is demanding the residents leave the Camp and has called on the international community to press Iraq to postpone its deadline to close it.
 On September 26, 2011, the EU named Belgian diplomat Jean De Ruyt as an adviser to EU foreign policy chief Catherine Ashton on the Camp Ashraf issue.